Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

 \subsubsection{Comparison of cycle maps}

+we fix $X=\Spec(R)$ for a number ring $R$.
 A sheaf of locally free, locally finitely generated $\pr_{X}^{*}\cO_{X}$-modules $V$ on $M\times X$ is the same thing as a locally constant sheaf of finitely generated projective $R$-modules on $M$.
 It gives rise to complex vector bundles $V_{\sigma}\to M$ for all $\sigma\in X(\C)$.
-Since $X(\C)$ is zero-dimensional the datum of a good geometry $g^{V}$ on $V$ reduces to the choice of Hermitian metrics $h^{V_{\sigma}}$ on the complex vector bundles $V_{\sigma}$ for all $\sigma\in X(\C)$ such that $h^{V_{\sigma}}=\bar h^{V_{\bar\sigma}}$.
-This is the same {thing} as a geometry on the locally constant sheaf of finitely generated projective $R$-modules on $M$ as considered in \cite[Def.~3.8]{bg}.
+Since $X(\C)$ is zero-dimensional, the datum of a good geometry $g^{V}$ on $V$ reduces to the choice of hermitian metrics $h^{V_{\sigma}}$ on the complex vector bundles $V_{\sigma}$, for all $\sigma\in X(\C)$, {which satisfy the compatibility} $h^{V_{\sigma}}=\bar h^{V_{\bar\sigma}}$.
+This is the same thing as a geometry on the locally constant sheaf of finitely generated projective $R$-modules on $M$ as considered in \cite[Def.~3.8]{bg}.
 We let $\bloc^{proj}_{geom}(M)$ denote the monoid of isomorphism classes of locally constant sheaves of finitely generated projective $R$-modules on $M$ with geometry in the sense of \cite[Def.~3.8]{bg}.
-Since a good geometry induces a local geometry we have a natural map
+Recall that $i\Vect^{geom}_{Mf,\Z}$ is the stack of geometric bundles, where a geometric bundle is a bundle with the choice of a local geometry, see Definition \ref{jul0850}.
+Since a good geometry induces a local geometry, we have a natural map